 He was a three-year letterwinner at Wheeler High School in Marietta, garnering All-County honors as a junior and senior and Honorable Mention All-County as a sophomore for the Wildcats.
 Allen was named the team’s Defensive Player of the Year in each of his final two seasons as well.

-Allen received bachelor’s in Health and Human Performance with an emphasis in Exercise Science from Cumberland in May 2017 and is currently working on his master’s in Sport Management at CU.
+Allen received bachelor’s in Health and Human Performance with an emphasis in Exercise Science from Cumberland in May 2017 and finished his master’s in Sport Management at CU in May of 2019.